aws-samples/amazon-sagemaker-drift-detection/README.md

 1. Switch back to the Launcher
 2. Click **New Project** from the **ML tasks and components** section.

 On the Create project page, SageMaker templates is chosen by default.
 This option lists the built-in templates.
-However, you want to use the template you published for the Amazon SageMaker Drift Detection Pipeline.
+However, you want to use the template you published for Amazon SageMaker drift detection.

-6. Choose **Organization templates**.
+3. Choose **Organization templates**.
-7. Choose **Amazon SageMaker Drift Detection Pipeline**.
+4. Choose **Amazon SageMaker drift detection template for real-time deployment**.
-8. Choose **Select project template**.
+5. Choose **Select project template**.

 ![Select Template](docs/drift-select-template.png)

 `NOTE`: If you have recently updated your AWS Service Catalog Project, you may need to refresh SageMaker Studio to ensure it picks up the latest version of your template.

-9. In the **Project details** section, for **Name**, enter **drift-pipeline**.
+6. In the **Project details** section, for **Name**, enter **drift-pipeline**.
   - The project name must have 32 characters or fewer.
-10. In the Project template parameters
+7. In the Project template parameter, for **RetrainSchedule**, input a validate [Cron Schedule](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-schedule-expression.html)
-  - For **RetrainSchedule**, input a validate [Cron Schedule](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-schedule-expression.html) which defaults to `cron(0 12 1 * ? *)` - the first day of every month.
+  - This defaults to `cron(0 12 1 * ? *)` which is the first day of every month.
-11. Choose **Create project**.
+8. Choose **Create project**.

 ![Create Project](docs/drift-create-project.png)